 Make your life easy; paint the correct colours in the correct place so green goes to green and deploys over the Starbord side and visa versa.
 Just make sure you paint a different patten so everyone knows it has been modified.

-The manufacture has been told of this problem so be aware that new versioon couuld have been changed.
+The manufacture has been told of this problem so be aware that new version could have been changed.

 One more problem, not with the equipment but with operating companies being un-professional.

-On the photo right we have three problems.
+In the photo right we have four problems.

 This requires a couple of quick modifications to the equipment: